amishah137/airflow-ETL-pipeline-project/README.md

 # airflow-ETL-pipeline-project
-This project extracts data using Twitter API, uses python to transform data, deploy the code on Airflow/EC2 and save the final result on Amazon S3.
+This project extracts user information using Twitter API, uses python to transform data, deploy the code on Airflow/EC2 and save the final result on Amazon S3.

 ## Prerequisites
 1. Twitter APIs - To avail the Twitter APIs (Tweepy package), setup an tweeter account and get api credentials.